cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

   such a way that an unpacker can at least recognize if this is the case.

-* By one or more tags enclosing the packed content.
+* By one or more *table-building* tags enclosing the packed content.
   Each tag is usually defined to build an augmented table by adding to the packing tables that already apply to the tag, and to apply the resulting augmented table when unpacking the tag content.